Skip to main content

 Sub-Query

-To mock a sub-query we need to use deserialization mechanism.
-There are two approaches, using JSON string or Serialization/Deserialization.
-Then after deserialization to desired SObjectType, pass the data to SOQL by calling .mock method.
+To mock a sub-query, we need to use a deserialization mechanism.
+There are two approaches: using JSON string or Serialization/Deserialization.
+After deserialization to the desired SObjectType, pass the data to SOQL by calling the .mock method.

 Using JSON String

-By passing simple String, it is possible to write non-writable fields, like Name on Contact object.
+By passing a simple String, it is possible to write non-writable fields, like Name on the Contact object.

 @IsTest